luigisaetta/obdii/README.md

 - configparser

 Release 1.0:
-The first release of the code will read in a loop a set of values from OBDII interface, format it as a JSON msg and will send it to the MQTT broker to a dedicated topic.
+The first release of the code will read, in a loop, a set of values from OBDII interface, format it as a JSON msg and will send it to the MQTT broker to a dedicated topic.
+Communication will be secure and protected using TLS1.2 QoS for msgs will be: 1 (guaranteed at least once)
 In a separate project I will create a NodeRED flow to show the data from the car in a Dashboard.

 Release 2.0: